BUXTON FESTIVAL FRINGE - YEAR BY YEAR

 2008

 Fringe is largest to date with 126 entries.
 An extensive audience and entrants' survey is carried out revealing that 86 per cent of the audience rate Fringe very good or excellent.
 Fringe is estimated to bring in more than £300,000 to local economy.
 2009 30th anniversary celebrations start early with Fringe30 gala show at Buxton Opera House on November 7 featuring past award-winners including visual arts exhibitors.
-At the Fringe AGM on November 18 John Wilson stood down as Fringe chair to be succeeded by former vice-chair Stephanie Billen - the first female to take up the role.
+At the Fringe AGM on November 18 John Wilson stood down as Fringe chair to be succeeded by former vice-chair Stephanie Billen.

 2009